EU Journeys

 beneficiaries should be part of official project activities).
 Similarly, do

-• Do not take photographs or videos of children without consent from the
+not accept expensive gifts from children or their families. • Do not take photographs or videos of children without consent from the

 child and guardian, and do not share or publish any images or information